Academic Assistant – Residential Program

 - Coordinates and assists with the evening tutorial sessions, as directed by the Academic Dean.

-- Utilizes the Campus Portal for student, academic, and operational information and reports.
+- Utilizes the Campus Management System (CMS) for student, academic, and operational information and reports.

 - Assists with opening and closing the overall program, academic supplies, and the office.